Monitoring Security Groups with AWS Config

 Other questions?
 Contact us at https://aws.amazon.com/contact-us/aws-training/

 Amazon EC2 security groups are an important control for restricting access to your AWS infrastructure.
-In order to improve the effectiveness of this control, we can go one step further and monitor the configuration of a security group for unauthorized changes.
+In order to improve the effectiveness of this control, you can go one step further and monitor the configuration of a security group for unauthorized changes.
 In this lab you will learn how to use AWS Config Rules with an AWS Lambda function to monitor the ingress ports associated with an EC2 security group.
 The Lambda function will be triggered whenever the security group is modified.
 If the ingress rule configuration differs from that which is coded in the function, the Lambda function will revert the ingress rules back to the appropriate configuration.

 By the end of this lab, you will be able to: